Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---
 ## Experiment

+- The configuration is the same for different format.
+	- random number generator state, default optimizer hyper parameters, and the number of epochs set by the original work
 - GAN train with different format would give different output.
 	- Zebra stripe are different on the top row.
 	- Same input vector in latent space give different output at the bottom row.